hmcalister/Horizontal-Line-Comment-Extension/README.md

 ## Commands

-User `Ctrl+P` to open the VS-Code command palette with an editor open, then search for any of the following commands:
+User `Ctrl+Shift+P` to open the VS-Code command palette with an editor open, then search for any of the following commands:

 ### Insert Horizontal Line:
 Adds a single line comment of a specified length.